 When the building, or part thereof, is able to be occupied, the owner shall schedule an interior final or partial occupancy inspection with the City's Building Division.
 At this point, the owner is required to pay the first annual DC instalment, including interest, to the Building Division.

-Alternative payment agreement option Owners may choose to enter into an alternative payment agreement with the City and pay in full on the date the first building permit is issued.
+Alternative payment agreement options Owners may choose to enter into an alternative payment agreement with the City and pay in full on one of the following options: